 The policeman swinging the axe is not Richard Hongisto, but there is one picture of this steady opponent of eviction finally giving in to his official duty and breaking down a tenant’s door.
 His face seems to bear the marks of chagrin, and he swings a sledge hammer perfunctorily, with none of the energy the deputy on page one displays.
 Nevertheless, the picture will haunt him the rest of his life, both personally and politically.
 The decade-long battle to save the building at 848 Kearny Street was over.

 Built in 1907 after the original building was demolished in the famous 1906 quake, it had provided housing for decades, some of it transient, for many Asian and Southeast Asian men.
 Some of those thrown out on that August 4th day were American World War II veterans.
 The elderly Filipino man was one.
-His name was Felix Ayson, the one referred to above as “their long-time spokesman.”
+Felix Ayson—Yes, my Uncle Felix.
+He had been “their long-time spokesman” all along.

 ♦ Read PART 2 of this essay.